Super-resolution positron emission tomography by intensity modulation: Proof of concept: Abstract

 \section{Abstract}

-We investigate a new approach for increasing the resolution of clinical positron emission tomography (PET).
-It is inspired by the method of super-resolution (SR) structured illumination microscopy (SIM) for overcoming the intrinsic resolution limit in microscopy due to diffraction of light.
-For implementing the key idea underlying SIM, we propose using a rotating intensity modulator of the radiation beams in front of the stationary PET detector ring to masquerade above-the-bandwidth signals of the projection data into detectable, lower-frequency ones.
-Then, an SR image whose resolution is above the system's bandwidth due to instrumentation is computed from several such measurements obtained at several rotational positions of the modulator.
-We formulated an imaging model that relates the SR image to the measurements and implemented an ordered-subsets expectation-maximization algorithm for solving the model.
-Based on simulation data produced by using an analytic projector, we showed that 0.9~mm sources can be resolved in the SR image obtained from noise-free data when using 4.2~mm detectors.
-Noisy data were produced either by adding Poisson noise to the noise-free data and by Monte-Carlo simulation.
-With noisy data, as expected, the SR performance is diminished but the results remain promising.
-In particular, 1.5~mm sources were resolvable, and the visibility and quantification of small sources are improved despite considerable sensitivity loss incurred by the modulator.
-Further studies are needed to better understand the theoretical aspects of the proposed approach and for optimizing the design of the modulator and the reconstruction algorithm in the presence of noise.
+\textit{Objective}.
+Spatial resolution is a critical consideration in imaging.
+To increase the resolution of clinical positron emission tomography (PET) systems beyond its instrumentation limit, we propose a new modulation-based approach inspired by super-resolution (SR) structured illumination microscopy (SIM), a method originally developed to overcome the diffraction-limited resolution in optical microscopy. \textit{Approach}.
+We implemented the key idea underlying SR-SIM by using a rotating intensity modulator in front of a stationary PET detector ring.
+Its function is to modulate down the originally unobserveable high-frequency signals of the projection data that are above the instrumentation bandwidth of a PET system to appear as aliased lower-frequency ones that are detectable.
+We formulated a model that relates an image whose resolution is above the instrumentation limit to several thus obtained limited-resolution measurements at various rotational positions of the modulator.
+We implemented an ordered-subsets expectation-maximization algorithm (OSEM) for solving the model to produce SR images. \textit{Main results}.
+We observed that theoretically SR-SIM can be applied to undersampled data produced by PET to both eliminate aliasing errors and increase resolution and confirmed this new insight numerically.
+Using noise-free data produced by an analytic projector, we showed that the proposed approach can resolve 0.9\,mm sources when applied to a PET system that employs 4.2\,mm-width detectors.
+With noisy data, the SR performance remains promising.
+In particular, 1.5~mm sources were resolvable, and the visibility and quantification of small sources and fine structures were improved despite the sensitivity loss incurred by the modulator.
+Aliasings were not observed in SR images but were present in non-SR images.
+These observations remain valid when using more realistic Monte-Carlo simulation data. \textit{Significance}.
+By considering specific modulator designs and using an OSEM algorithm, this paper demonstrates a practical modulation-based approach that can significantly increase the spatial resolution of a clinical PET system when higher resolution is needed.
+Further systemic studies are needed for optimization of the modulator design and reconstruction algorithms.